 You anoint my head with oil; My cup runs over.
 Surely goodness and mercy shall follow me All the days of my life; And I will dwell in the house of the LORD Forever.”

-This beautiful song, or psalm, about our Jesus is one of my all-time favorites.
-How Jesus loves and cares for us so tenderly, seeing to our every need.
-Isn’t He awesome?
+This beautiful song, or psalm, about our Lord Jesus is one of my all-time favorites.
+No doubt many of you can say the same.
+It never ceases to amaze me how Jesus loves and cares for us so tenderly, seeing to our every need.
+Isn’t He awesome? ♥️

-Thank God, it’s only the “SHADOW” of death and not death itself.
-The shadow of a snake never killed anyone.
-This is a non-fatal trial, usually of my own making.
+Thank God, however, it is only the valley of the “SHADOW” of death and not death itself.
+After all, the shadow of a snake never killed anyone.
+What is the Holy Spirit trying to tell us?
+That this is a non-fatal trial, most likely of our own making.

-Whether I am resting in and totally relying on Jesus’ care and provision for me OR taking matters into my own, incapable hands, He will NEVER, EVER leave or forsake me.
+But whether I am “resting in and totally relying on Jesus’ care and provision for me OR taking matters into my own, incapable hands, He will NEVER, EVER leave or forsake me.
 The good news is I need not fear any evil for He is with me every step of the way, even if the “valley of the shadow,” is of my own doing.